Darkinsator/Data-Analytics-Week-1/README.md

 Analysts working with data move through a series of different steps as they seek to gain business value from their organization's data.
 Analysts move through a process as they acquire new data, clean and manipulate that data, analyze it, create visualizations, and then report and communicate their results to business leaders.
 These processes are:
--Data Acquisition
+1. Data Acquisition
--Cleaning and Manipulation
+2. Cleaning and Manipulation
--Analysis
+3. Analysis
--Visualization
+4. Visualization
--Reporting and Communication
+5. Reporting and Communication

 ![fig1](https://github.com/Darkinsator/Data-Analytics-Week-1/assets/112648301/d74bf5d0-24c8-40a4-ac14-83c0a51281ce)